TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/using-custom-domains.md

 {{< note success >}}
 **note**

-Wild cards are not supported by Tyk Cloud in custom domains certificates
+Wild cards are not supported by Tyk Cloud in custom domain certificates
 {{< /note >}}

 ### Custom Domains with Control Planes